mickael-h/nextjs15-demo/README.md

 - **Tailwind CSS** for styling and dark mode (all styling via utility classes in `className`)
 - **API proxying**: All HN API requests go through your Next.js backend
 - **Pagination**: Browse stories with accessible, robust pagination controls
-- **Link Previews**: Rich previews for story URLs (image, title, description, logo) using metascraper
+- **Link Previews**: Rich previews for story URLs (image, title, description, logo) using a pure JS Cheerio-based scraper
 - **Client-side image handling**: All external images use a custom `ClientImage` (Next.js `<Image />` with custom loader, no domain restrictions)
 - **Author details**: View karma and account creation date for each story's author
 - **Accessibility**: Keyboard navigation, ARIA labels, and semantic HTML